Culture & Civic Life

 Putting the "Fun" in Fundraising

 Each year, the Harold Robinson Foundation hosts Pedal on the Pier, a day-long outdoor event on the Santa Monica Pier.
 Over 400 participants cycle on 100 stationary bikes for 100 miles, led by renowned cycling instructors.
 The event draws an audience of over 1,000 friends and family members and involves celebrities, trainers, and other community members including DJs, dance instructors, and food providers.
-The event raises over a million dollars in one day in order to support Camp Ubuntu's year-round programming.
+The event raises over a million dollars in one day to support Camp Ubuntu's year-round programming.

 Event - Pedal on the Pier 2019